 Traditional computers process information using bits, which can either be a 0 or a 1.
 Quantum computers, on the other hand, leverage the principles of quantum mechanics to utilize qubits.
 Qubits can exist in a state of superposition, meaning they can be both 0 and 1 simultaneously.
 This unique property allows quantum computers to perform calculations in parallel, exponentially increasing processing power for specific tasks.

-How Data Analytics Transforms Businesses Across Sectors
+How Data Analytics Tools Transforms Businesses Across Sectors

 1. Retail